 Emmy Song | Editor-in-Chief

 Emmy is a high school student in the Science, Mathematics, and Computer Science program at Montgomery Blair High School.
 She is a Top Ten winner in the Creative Communications anthology, silver key holder in the Scholastic Art and Writing contest, and National Winner in the Just Poetry contest.
-Her poetry is forthcoming in the Sierra Nevada Review.
-She loves math, K-pop, and video-editing.
+Her poetry appears in the Sierra Nevada Review.
+She loves math, R&B, and video-editing.

 Akshita Arora | Poetry Editor